-Suntory Mizuiku - Education Program for Nature and Water in New Zealand

-Climate Action

-Policies and Our Approach

 An ongoing stable supply of products will be difficult if the effects of global warming more drastically change the climate patterns as well as greatly impact water resources, which are crucial for beverage manufacturers.
-The Suntory Group recognizes global warming as one of the major challenges in business continuity due to the potential risk for great increases in production costs caused by a depletion of resources.
+Suntory Group recognizes global warming as one of the major challenges in business continuity due to the potential risk for great increases in production costs caused by a depletion of resources.
 Therefore, we need to unify as a Group to prevent global warming with the goal of reducing the environmental impact throughout the entire value chain by joining the environmental efforts of governments and local municipalities and by supporting public policy and regulations aimed to mitigate global warming.
-In May 2019, the Suntory Group expressed its support for the Task Force on Climate-related Financial Disclosures (TCFD) recommendations established by the Financial Stability Board (FSB).
+In May 2019, Suntory Group expressed its support for the Task Force on Climate-related Financial Disclosures (TCFD) recommendations established by the Financial Stability Board (FSB).

-Promoting Structure

-Global Sustainability Committee

 To promote sustainability management, the Global Sustainability Committee (GSC) acts as an advisory committee to the Board of Directors.
 The Group's sustainability strategies and the progress on priority themes (water, climate change, containers and packaging, raw ingredients, health, human rights and enriching life) are discussed in the GSC under the lead of the Chief Sustainability Officer

-Targets and Progress

-Environmental Vision toward 2050